 LocationLilly Hall 207

 With violinist April Johnson and cellist Peter Seidenberg, Boyd is a founding member of the NewYork-based Oracle Trio, a piano trio that performs works from the eighteenth century to the present.
 The Oracle Trio has been a featured ensemble for COLLECTANEA, a multimedia dance and music event, was a featured conferenceartist for the Indiana Music Teachers Association, and has performed on concert series in Florida, Ohio, Wisconsin, Indiana, New York, and elsewhere.
-In addition,Oracle has commissioned works from Daniel Koontz andDouglas McConnell, and champions works by contemporary American composers including Marc Mellits,David MacDonald and Samuel Adler.
+In addition,Oracle has commissioned works from Daniel Koontz and Douglas McConnell, and champions works by contemporary American composers including Marc Mellits,David MacDonald and Samuel Adler.

-In addition to her work with Oracle, Boyd regularly collaborates with musicians and artists of various disciplines.
+In addition to her work with Oracle, Boyd regularly collaborates with musicians and artists from various disciplines.
 In Londonderry, Northern Ireland, she performed a work by composer Elaine Agnew with the Orbit Dance Centre dance troupe, as well as Bach’s C Minor Partita in live performances with the dance program at Butler University.
 She has performed dozens of chamber music works, including a televised performance of George Crumb’s Music for a Summer Evening, for two pianos and two percussion; and John Corigliano’s Chiaroscuro, for two pianos tuned a quarter tone apart.

 As an educator, Boyd is also active as a conference clinician.
-She has presented lectures and workshops at state, regional, and international conferences, including theInternational John Cage Conference in Malaysia, the European Piano Teachers Association Conference in Germany, the College Music Society Great LakesRegional Conference, and the Kentucky Music Teachers Association StateConference.
-She is also in demand as an adjudicator,and has judged for many events, including the ISSMA state competition, the MTNA Southern DivisionCompetitions, and Stickley Piano Competition.
+She has presented lectures and workshops at state, regional, and international conferences, including the International John Cage Conference in Malaysia, the European Piano Teachers Association Conference in Germany, the College Music Society Great Lakes Regional Conference, and various state conferences.
+She is in demand as an adjudicator,and has judged for many events, including the ISSMA state competition, the MTNA Southern Division Competitions, and Stickley Piano Competition.
 Boyd has also served on the national Fulbright screening committee for piano applicants.
 She regularly gives masterclasses to students through teacher organizations and universities, and has worked with students of all ages.

-Boyd has received numerous awards and prizes, including an Indiana Arts Commission Grant and a Creative Renewal Fellowship from the ArtsCouncil of Indianapolis, an award funded by the Lilly Foundation for creative artists of all disciplines.
+Boyd has received numerous awards and prizes, including the 2019 Teacher of the Year award fromthe Indiana Music Teachers Association and the 2017 Outstanding Professor of the Year award from Butler University.
+She has also received a Creative RenewalFellowship from the Arts Council of Indianapolis, and an Indiana Arts Commission Grant.
 Other awards and prizes include a Fulbright scholarshipand fellowships at the Tanglewood Center, Blossom Music Center, the Banff Centre for the Arts, and Prussia Cove (England).

 Boyd received her Bachelor of Music from Oberlin Conservatory, under the tutelage of Russian pianist Sedmara Rutstein; her Master of Music and Doctor of Musical Arts from Stony Brook University, where she studied with renowned pianist and pedagogue Gilbert Kalish; and a Diploma from the Hannover (Germany) Academy of Music,where she studied with Israeli master teacher Arie Vardi.
 She also studied with Estonian pianist Arbo Valdma at the Cologne (Germany) Academy of Music, under the auspices of a Fulbright Grant.
-In addition to her major teachers, she received extensive coachings and attended residential masterclasses with Leon Fleisher, Peter Serkin, Gyorgy Sebok, John Perry, Reinbert DeLeeuw, and RonaldCopes, among others.
+In addition to her major teachers, she received extensive coachings and attended residential masterclasses with Leon Fleisher, Peter Serkin, Gyorgy Sebok, John Perry, Reinbert DeLeeuw, and Ronald Copes, among others.

-Kate Boyd currently serves as Associate Professor of Piano and Piano Area Coordinator atButler University, in Indianapolis, Indiana.
-In the summers she is on the faculty of the internationally-renowned Interlochen Arts Camp in northern Michigan.
+Kate Boyd is Professor of Piano and Piano Area Coordinator at Butler University, where she was recently promoted to the rank of full professor.
+In the summers, she serves as the head of the piano faculty of the internationally-renowned Interlochen Arts Camp in northern Michigan.
 Formerly, she was on the faculty of Heidelberg University, in Tiffin, Ohio, and for ten summers taught at Kinhaven Music School, in Weston, Vermont.